You Arrive on the Scene

-1. Check for consciousness.
+Check the scene for safety.
+Check the child for consciousness.
 Gently tap the shoulder and shout.

 a.
-Position one hand on the center of the child's chest, place the other hand on top of the first hand.
+Position one hand on the center of the child's chest; place your other hand on top.

 b.
-With elbows locked and straight, compress the child's chest 2 inches in depth 30 times.
-Give 2 breathes (continue with 30 compressions/2 breathes, 30 compressions/2 breathes, etc.).
+With your elbows locked and arms straight, lean over the child’s chest and compress the child's chest 2 inches in depth 30 times.

 c.
 After the compressions, give breaths.
 Give breaths by tilting the head back, lifting the chin, and pinch the nose.
 Place your mouth over the child’s mouth and give two slow, gentle breaths – just enough to make the chest rise.

 d.
 Continue with 30 compressions / two breathes, 30 compressions / two breathes, etc.

 Continue CPR until another rescuer takes over, you see signs of life or help arrives.